 TIP: To help control your blood pressure you could add garlic to your daily meals.
 Apart from that, you could also eat one pod of raw garlic on an empty stomach to keep your blood pressure under control.
 Or you could get yourself a garlic supplement like the one found here to help you cure hypertension naturally.

 #6: Sexual Problems

-Garlic can do wonders to your libido.
-Its aphrodisiac properties has the ability to increase the circulation of blood and intensifying an orgasm.
+Garlic can do wonders for your libido.
+Its aphrodisiac properties have the ability to increase the circulation of blood and intensifying an orgasm.

-It is packed with allicin, an ingredients that increases blood flow and dilates blood vessels.
+It is packed with allicin, an ingredient that increases blood flow and dilates blood vessels.